appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## 2023 OWASP New Zealand Day

-The 2023 OWASP New Zealand Day conference will be held in Auckland on Thursday and Friday, 7-8 July, 2023.
+The 2023 OWASP New Zealand Day conference will be held in Auckland on Thursday and Friday, 6-7 July 2023.
 This event is unique among New Zealand security conferences, in that it's entirely dedicated to application security.
 AppSec New Zealand Incorporated is, once again, managing the logistics and finances for the event.
 This year, we have been able to secure a licensing arrangement with the OWASP Foundation, allowing us to return to the event's traditional "OWASP New Zealand Day" branding.

 Due to scheduling conflicts at the University of Auckland, we have been unable to secure our usual venue.
 In 2022 and 2023,